 1. Soccer (Football)

 Soccer, known as football in most parts of the world, is undeniably the most popular sport on the planet.
 With an estimated 4 billion fans and players, it dominates the global sports landscape.
-The simplicity of the game—requiring only a ball and a goal—makes it accessible to people of all ages and backgrounds.
-From the bustling streets of Brazil to the rural fields of Africa, soccer is played everywhere.
+But the simplicity of the game—requiring only a ball and a goal—makes it accessible to people of all ages and backgrounds.
+Plus, from the bustling streets of Brazil to the rural fields of Africa, soccer is played everywhere.
 Major tournaments like the FIFA World Cup attract billions of viewers, showcasing the sport's unparalleled global appeal.

 2. Cricket

 Cricket is the second most popular sport, particularly in countries like India, Pakistan, Australia, and England.
-With over 2.5 billion fans, cricket's popularity is driven by its rich history and the excitement of formats like Test matches, One Day Internationals, and the fast-paced Twenty20.
+Day to day, with over 2.
+5 billion fans, cricket's popularity is driven by its rich history and the excitement of formats like Test matches, One Day Internationals, and the fast-paced Twenty20.
 The Indian Premier League (IPL) has further boosted the sport's global reach, drawing international stars and massive audiences.

 3. Field Hockey